Osteochondrosis in the dog

 • During the acute phase, when the dog is growing.

-There are two principle modes of treatment, irrespective of the joint involved in osteochondrosis: conservative treatment or surgery.
+There are two principal modes of treatment, irrespective of the joint involved in osteochondrosis: conservative treatment or surgery.

 Conservative treatment consists of three components:

 Pain relief.
-On the whole, pain relief is achieved using a family of drugs which we call NSAIDs (Non Steroidal Anti-Inflammatory Drugs, pronounced en-sayed).
+On the whole, pain relief is achieved using a family of drugs which we call NSAIDs (Non-Steroidal Anti-Inflammatory Drugs).
 There are a myriad of these, and are discussed more fully in the arthritis section.

-Exercise Control.
-All large and giant breed puppies should receive only regular short walks until they have finished growing.
-If they have osteochondrosis, then this is particularly important.
-Affected dogs should be restricted to the lead, and given three 10-15 minute walks per day only.
-See also the Exercise Section of the Puppy Pages.
+Exercise control.
+All large and giant breed puppies should receive only regular short walks until they have finished growing… See also the Exercise section of the Puppy Pages.

 Surgery